 Unlike many other local councils, the Council is responsible for most of the street lights in Wrington and for a small number elsewhere in the parish.
 In fact, we currently own around 140 street lights, with these mounted on poles, walls or concrete columns.
-As a result we have to budget for both maintenance and repairs and, where necessary, the replacement of damaged or unserviceable lights.
-Of course, we (or you as a council tax payer) also have to pay for the power.
+As a result we have to budget for the power supply as well as maintenance & repairs and, where necessary, the replacement of damaged or unserviceable lights.

 The reason why the Council has this responsibility is historical.
 However, we recently chose not to accept ownership of the street lights in the Old Bell Court development and were not approached about the Lawders Orchard lights.
 These lights are the responsibility of the developer or residents association.
 Other lights which the council is not responsible for are those along the A38, in Church Court, Redhill, and the three orange lights in the elevated section of School Road.